-Judge orders release of man imprisoned for 2 decades
+Judge orders release of Missouri man imprisoned 2 decades

-ST. LOUIS (AP) - A judge has ordered the release of a Missouri inmate after overturning his conviction for a 1996 double murder.
+KANSAS CITY, Mo.
+(AP) - A judge ordered the release Thursday of a Missouri inmate who was imprisoned for more than 20 years for a double murder, a day after overturning his conviction.

-DeKalb County Judge Daren Adkins said Thursday that 44-year-old Ricky Kidd should be freed pending further proceedings in the case.
-Adkins issued the order one day after finding that there was “clear and convincing” evidence that Kidd was innocent of the deaths of George Bryant and Oscar Bridges in Kansas City.
-A spokesman for the Midwest Innocence Project says attorneys are heading to the jail in Cameron to meet with Kidd.
+DeKalb County Judge Daren Adkins said in his order that prosecutors didn’t object to 44-year-old Ricky Kidd being freed pending further proceedings in the case.
+Adkins issued the order one day after finding that there was “clear and convincing” evidence that Kidd was innocent of the February 1996 deaths of George Bryant and Oscar Bridges in Kansas City.
+Adkins gave prosecutors 30 days to decide whether to retry him.

+Justin Scott, a spokesman for the Midwest Innocence Project, which represented Kidd, said attorneys are heading to the jail in Cameron to meet with Kidd after his release paperwork is completed.

-Court records show that Kidd told authorities he was with his girlfriend at the time of the killings, and that eyewitnesses who testified against him later recanted.
+Court records show that Kidd, who was sentenced to life in prison without parole for the two first-degree murder convictions, told authorities he was with his girlfriend at the time of the killings.
+Eyewitnesses who testified against him later recanted, the records show.

-Missouri attorney general’s office spokesman Chris Nuelle says the office is examining the order and couldn’t immediately comment.
+Chris Nuelle, spokesman for Attorney General Eric Schmitt, said the office is examining the order and couldn’t immediately comment.
+He said the office hasn’t made a decision about whether to retry Kidd.
+Until the state makes a decision, he will live with his sister in Kansas City and is barred from leaving the state.

+The Missouri attorney general’s office, led by then-top prosecutor Jay Nixon, handled the original prosecution.
+Jackson County prosecutor Jean Peters Baker said her office also is reviewing the case.

 Sign up for Daily Newsletters